Hyundai Flying Car: Key Patents behind Air Taxi

 Image Credit: Source

-Key Patents behind Hyundai’s eVTOL aircraft:
+Which Key Patents are behind Hyundai’s eVTOL aircraft?

-The patent, US11643200B2, discloses thex components of Hyundai’s eVTOL aircraft:
+The patent, US11643200B2, discloses the components of Hyundai’s eVTOL aircraft:

 • Fuselage: Contains boarding space and gate.